hazratmilad/db-secure-schema-state/README.md

-# MySQL Secure Schema State for Laravel
+# DB Secure Schema State for Laravel
-### SSL-enabled, MySQL-enhanced schema dumps with MariaDB safety
+### SSL-enabled, Postgres-enhanced and MySQL-enhanced schema dumps with MariaDB safety

-This package overrides Laravel's `MySqlSchemaState` to provide full SSL support when dumping MySQL schemas using `mysqldump`, while protecting MariaDB users from unsupported flags.
+This package overrides Laravel's `MySqlSchemaState` and `PostgresSchemaState` to provide full SSL support when dumping schemas, while protecting MariaDB users from unsupported flags.

 ## ✨ Features